Descriptions and Definitions

-Housing and Dining Building Fee: Fee charged to students to assist in payment of bond debt retirement for capital projects not funded by the state (local or auxiliary enterprises).
+Student Building Fee: Fee charged to students to assist in payment of bond debt retirement for capital projects not funded by the state (local or auxiliary enterprises).

 Student Recreation Fee: The Student Recreation Fee is used for the construction, operation, and maintenance of the Wade King Student Recreation Center.

-Transportation Fee: The student approved Transportation Fee gives every Western student taking 6 credits or more a Viking Xpress Bus Pass, provides WWU Late Night Shuttle Service, and provides funding for a Student Alternative Transportation Coordinator.
+Alternative Transportation Fee: The student approved Alternative Transportation Fee gives every Western student taking 6 credits or more a Viking Xpress Bus Pass, provides WWU Late Night Shuttle Service, and provides funding for a Student Alternative Transportation Coordinator.